 Resolute Support is a NATO-led, non-combat mission to train, advise and assist the Afghan National Defense and Security Forces (ANDSF).
 It was launched on 1 January 2015, following the conclusion of the previous NATO-led International Security Assistance Force (ISAF) mission, and the assumption of full security responsibility by the ANDSF.

-The Resolute Support Mission currently comprises around 16,000 personnel from 39 NATO Allies and partners.
+The Resolute Support Mission currently comprises around 16,000 personnel from 41 NATO Allies and partners.
 It operates with one ‘hub’ (Kabul/Bagram) and four ‘spokes’ (Mazar-e-Sharif in the north, Herat in the west, Kandahar in the south, and Laghman in the east).
-In addition to the train, advice and assist its purpose is:
+In addition to the train, advice and assist its purpose is to help the Afghan security forces and institutions:

-- to protect its citizens in a sustainable manner
+- protect its citizens in a sustainable manner

 Resolute Support Mission focuses primarily on training, advice and assistance activities at the security-related ministries, in the country’s institutions, and among the senior ranks of the army and police.